-In compliance with the guidelines set forth by the Corporate Bodies, the internal control system of the Bank and the Group is designed to constantly identify, manage and monitor business-related risks.
-Under this system, the primary references are, inter alia, supervisory provisions on the prudential control of banks and banking groups, organisation and corporate governance of banks, financial conglomerates, investment service and businesses, taking into account developments in international best practices.
+7.C.1. a) 7.P.1.
+In compliance with the guidelines set forth by the Corporate Bodies, the internal control system is designed to constantly identify, manage and monitor business-related risks.
+Under this system, the primary references are, inter alia, Supervisory Provisions on the prudential control of banks and banking groups, organisation and corporate governance of banks, financial conglomerates, investment service and businesses, taking into account developments in international best practices.